-- Open the vehicle with the key, either mechanically1) or by pressing the (q) button on the remote control. - Press the button (a) on the remote control twice.
+- Open the vehicle with the key, either mechanically1) or by pressing the (a) button on the remote control. - Press the button (a) on the remote control twice.
 The volumetric sensor and tilt sensors will be deactivated.
 The alarm system remains activated.

-The vehicle interior monitoring and anti-tow sensor (tilt sensor) are automatically switched on when the anti-theft alarm is switched on.
-In order to activate it, all the doors and the rear lid must be closed.
+The vehicle interior monitoring and tow-away protection sensor (tilt sensor) are automatically switched on when the anti-theft alarm is switched on.
+In order to activate it. all the doors and the rear lift must be closed.

-If you wish to switch off the vehicle interior monitoring and the anti-tow system, it must be done each time that the vehicle is locked; if not, they will be automatically switched on.
+If you wish to switch off the vehicle interior monitoring and the tow-away protection system, it must be done each time that the vehicle is locked; if not, they will be automatically switched on.

-The vehicle interior monitoring and the anti-tow system should be switched off if animals are left inside the locked vehicle (otherwise, their movements will trigger the alarm) or when, for example, the vehicle is transported or has to be towed with only one axle on the ground.
+The vehicle interior monitoring and the tow-away protection system should be switched off if animals are left inside the locked vehicle (otherwise, their movements will trigger the alarm) or when, for example, the vehicle is transported or has to be towed with only one axle on the ground.